ArpithaPrakash/mission-ready-in-20/README.md

    export DB_HOST=localhost DB_PORT=5432 DB_NAME=mrit_db DB_USER=arpithaprakash DB_PASSWORD=MRI-20
    ```
 7. The `/api/conops/upload` endpoint accepts a `.pptx` file, stores it, parses it via `parse_conop.py`, converts it to PDF for preview, and (when the prerequisites above are met) generates a DRAW JSON by calling the Ollama-assisted `generate_draw.py` pipeline.
 Each successful `/api/conops/generate-draw` call writes two PDFs into `generated_draws/`:
-   - `<deck>-draw-<uuid>.pdf` — the editable DD 2977 with live form fields, used for downloads/exports.
+   - `<deck>-draw-<uuid>.pdf` — the editable DD 2977 (XFA format) with live form fields, used for downloads/exports.
-   - `<deck>-draw-<uuid>-preview.pdf` — a PyMuPDF-rendered copy baked to page graphics, used exclusively by the React preview iframe to ensure filled content appears in every browser.
+   - `<deck>-draw-<uuid>-preview.pdf` — a visual preview generated from a DOCX template, used by the React frontend to display the form content.

 #### Daily Backend Run (Quick Start)